Rogue Swiss cop under investigation for meeting Russian lawyer who was at Trump Tower

 Simpson has also been part of the lobbying effort to overturn Magnitsky.
 And for a steep price.
 In released Congressional testimony, Simpson has said that Fusion GPS bills some clients $50,000 a month.

-Meanwhile, Veselnitskaya was barely able to hide her contempt for Bill Browder in an interview done with Tages-Anzeiger.
-She told the paper any meetings she has had with the Swiss were official, from her point of view, and done “to defend my client against the slanderous allegations made by Mr. Browder.”
-She told the paper he invented his tax fraud story and won’t admit Magnitsky was killed in prison.
+Meanwhile, Veselnitskaya is barely able to hide her contempt for Bill Browder.
+She said any meetings she had with the Swiss were official, from her point of view, and done “to defend my client against the slanderous allegations made by Mr. Browder.”
+She maintains he invented his tax fraud story and won’t admit Magnitsky was killed in prison.
 Incidentally, Browder was convicted in absentia in Russia for tax fraud.

-Fox News reached out to Veselnitskaya for comment, which was not forthcoming.
-In an email, she replied, “It is due to the lack of time and willingness to fully answer your questions.”
+In her email response, the Russian lawyer wrote: “Unfortunately, Switzerland made itself a tool in William Browder’s hands."
+And, Veselnitskaya added, “This is a coordinated defamation attack on me as a lawyer whose professional activities have recently become extremely dangerous for Mr. Browder and his team members, and aimed at undermining the reputation and challenging the integrity of the police and prosecution authorities both in Russia and in Switzerland.”

 Journalist Thomas Knellwolf does not buy Veselnitskaya’s assertions that she is just a private lawyer, and has nothing to do with the Russian government.
 He said the fact that the deputy prosecutor general of Russia organized the meeting between her and Mr. K is proof, in point.